The Lion King (musical): Other countries

 The musical had a Korean production from October 28, 2006, to October 28, 2007, at the Charlotte Theater in Seoul, where it ran for 330 performances.

 In August 2008, a production opened in Taipei, Taiwan, closing on August 24, 2009.

 The show had a limited run at Shanghai's Grand Theatre from July to September 2006.
 This production was led by Buyi Zama and was performed in English, though a couple of Chinese elements were added to the story.
 From June 14, 2016, until October 8, 2017, The Lion King returned to China, in a new production that was staged at the 1,200 capacity Walt Disney Grand Theatre, in the Shanghai Disney Resort, where it ran for 500 performances.
 This production was performed in Mandarin and led by Ntsepa Pitjeng.

 During the show's run in China, Chinese elements were included in the musical.
 One of the songs was adapted to a well-known Chinese pop song, "Laoshu ai dami" or "Mice Love Rice".

 Australia

 The show played at the Capitol Theatre in Sydney, Australia, from October 16, 2003, until June 26, 2005.
 The production then ran at the Regent Theatre in Melbourne from July 28, 2005, until June 4, 2006.
-The Lion King returned to Sydney's Capitol Theatre on December 12, 2013.
+Since then, two additional Australian productions have been staged, one running from 2013 to 2016 and another from 2026 onward.